EN

 You might be surprised that these and many other elements of global culture have their roots in Georgian folklore.

-The Beginning of the Mountains
+The Beginning of the Myths

 While you may already be familiar with the tale of how Prometheus stole fire from the gods to give it to humanity, the fact that this myth is related to an old Georgian tale is less known.